The Best Bars & Pubs in Sydney for Families

 The Leichardt Bowling Club

-This is a bit of a local secret.
-Your typical bowling club has been made family friendly thanks to a great kids menu (kids eat free on Wednesdays nights) and a huge playground that now occupies the back green.
+Shhh...
+The Leichardt Bowling Club is a bit of a local secret.
+Your typical bowling club has been made family-friendly thanks to a great kids menu (kids eat free on Wednesdays nights) and a huge playground that now occupies the back green.
 Most nights of the week, you’ll find locals having a relaxed time at the outdoor tables whilst the kids run freely and play on the equipment which is suitable for ages preschool and over.
 You can even play barefoot bowls for $10!
+They also run Cheeky Tunes song and dance parties on Fridays from 9:30am for toddlers and preschoolers.

 Where: 88-92 Piper St Leichhardt